Understanding Lost Wages in a Personal Injury Case

 After you have sustained injuries in an accident, it’s unlikely you will be able to return to work right away, especially if your injuries are severe.
-It’s common for most injury victims to miss some work because they are unable to perform the duties of their job while they are recovering.
+It’s common for most injury victims to miss some work because they cannot perform their job duties while recovering.
 For victims, this time out of work can be detrimental to both their future and everyday life.

 This is why Nevada law allows victims to recover for the amount of money that they would have made if they had been able to work.
-This type of damages is called lost wages, and it tends to be one of the more commonly overlooked and misunderstood types.
-It’s crucial for injury victims to understand the details of lost wages, and how they may affect the level of compensation available in an injury case.
-Here’s everything you need to know about understanding lost wages in personal injury.
+This type of damage is called lost wages, and it tends to be one of the more commonly overlooked and misunderstood types.
+It’s crucial for injury victims to understand the details of lost wages and how they may affect the level of compensation available in an injury case.
+Here’s everything you need to know about understanding lost wages in personal injury from our experienced attorneys.

 START YOUR FREE CONSULTATION